rohan193/Business-Research/README.md

 - Channels for digital engagement
 - Shift in channels used for engagement, shift in the jouney followed by a customer while engaging digitally
 - How many of these problems have been solved by Mu Sigma
+- (Improving) Digital jouney/ engagement in retail/ other